inBeat/inbeat-website/content/top-influencers/tiktok/makeup/united-states/chicago/_index.md

 ---
-title: Top 10 Makeup TikTok Influencers In Chicago In 2023
+title: Top 10 Makeup TikTok Influencers In Chicago In 2024
 description: >-
-  Find top makeup TikTok influencers in Chicago in 2023.
+  Find top makeup TikTok influencers in Chicago in 2024.
 Most popular hashtags: #fyp #makeup #chicago #foryou.
 platform: TikTok
 hits: 80
-text_top: Discover the top-rated TikTok profiles on inBeat.
+text_top: See the top-rated TikTok influencers on inBeat.
-text_bottom: Our search engine has 80 TikTok influencers like this in Chicago, United States for you to pitch.
+text_bottom: Our platform aggregates 80 TikTok influencers like this in Chicago, United States for you to work with.
 profiles:
   - username: "yulissa_9"
     fullname: >-